Financial Statement Examples

 The following financial Statement example

 #1 Balance Sheet Example

 The balance sheet shows the assets, liabilities, and shareholder’s equity of the Company in a particular format.
-Consider the example of the financial statement of Apple (consolidated balance sheet)
+Consider the example of Apple (consolidated balance sheet)

 Current Assets are the assets which can be converted into cash in less than 1 year.
 The assets of the Company include:

 - Cash and Cash Equivalents: These are the cash deposits of the Company in the bank account or invested in securities that can be converted into cash in 1-2 days of time.

 - Marketable Securities: They are highly liquid securities and can be converted to cash very easily.